 - Get all the facts to make sure your client truly qualifies for EITC, CTC/ACTC/ODC, AOTC and/or HOH filing status

-While auditing for due diligence, we also ensure that you are in compliance with the PTIN, (Preparer Tax Identification Number) requirements and your personal and business tax return filing requirements.
+While auditing for due diligence, we also check that you are in compliance with the PTIN, (Preparer Tax Identification Number) requirements, as well as your personal and business tax return filing requirements.

-We assess penalties when we find you did not comply with due diligence requirements.
-We continuously improve our audit selection process to find those preparers with a high likelihood of filing returns with errors.
-Using this process, we penalized over ninety percent of the preparers we selected for audit.
-We assess most penalties against preparers who did not meet the knowledge requirements.
+We will propose penalties when we find you did not comply with due diligence requirements.
+We continuously improve our examination selection process to find those preparers with a high likelihood of filing returns with errors.
+Using this process, we proposed penalties on over ninety percent of the preparers we selected for examination.
+We propose most penalties against preparers who did not meet the knowledge and record retention requirements.